Join our Mailing list and receive off of your first ticket purchase to our New York City shows Get all...

 Improv will make you a more positive, creative teacher.
 “Yes, and…” is a refreshing answer for students to hear from you, too.
 Improv will make you a better listener in the classroom, and more open to new directions your class might take.

-Jeff Sevener is an improv instructor in the Second City Training Center’s Youth & Teen Program, a Music and History teacher at Chicago’s Austin Polytechnical Academy and a graduate of the Second City Conservatory.
+Jeff Sevener is an improv instructor in the Second City Training Center’s Kids & Teen Program, a Music and History teacher at Chicago’s Austin Polytechnical Academy and a graduate of the Second City Conservatory.